-During the month of July, the Water Department collected lead and copper samples from 30 homes throughout the community.
+During the months of July and August, the Water Department collected lead and copper samples from 30 homes throughout the community.
 During this round of testing, none of the homes exceeded the Lead Action Level of 15 ppb.
-The Water Department offers the following educational statement:
+The Water Department offers the following education statement:

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and your home's plumbing.
-The Walpole Water Department is responsible for providing high-quality drinking water but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using the water for drinking or cooking.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+We are responsible for providing high-quality drinking water but cannot control the variety of materials used in plumbing components.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at (800) 426-4791 or at www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.